• Skip to primary navigation

 What makes the unique structure of meringues?
 Beating the egg whites continuously allows them to expand up to eight times their original volume.
 Then, by adding sugar, the structure of the meringue stabilizes.
 Meanwhile, its lightness and volume decrease.
 Harder meringue has more sugar, which is perfect for piping into shapes.
 On the other hand, a softer meringue is great as a cake topping.
 The temperature of your eggs also plays an essential role in your meringue-making success.

-Another reason meringues are the perfect Christmas treat is that you can make them in a multitude of flavors—and they all taste amazing!
-For added variety, make meringues of different flavors for your Christmas party platters, your Christmas box, or just to enjoy at home.
+Another reason meringues are the perfect Christmas treat is that you can make them in a multitude of flavors!
+For added variety, make a few different flavors and colors of meringues for your Christmas party platters or just to enjoy at home.
 Try peppermint, buttercream, lemon lime, orange, cocoa, chocolate, strawberry, and hazelnut.

 Festive Christmas Meringues